durability-labs/cs-archivist-dist-tests/README.md

 Dotnet-kubernetes SDK: v10.1.4 https://github.com/kubernetes-client/csharp
 Nethereum: v4.14.0

-Currently, this project is mainly used for distributed testing of [Nim-Codex](https://github.com/codex-storage/nim-codex).
+Currently, this project is mainly used for distributed testing of [Archivist node](https://github.com/durability-labs/archivist-node).
 However, its plugin-structure allows for other projects to be on-boarded (relatively) easily.
 (See 'contribute a plugin`.)

 ## Tests/DistTestCore
 Library with generic distributed-testing functionality.
 Uses NUnit3.
 Reference this project to build unit-test style scenarios: setup, run test, teardown.
 The DistTestCore responds to the following env-vars: